yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2022/index.md

 An NVIDIA card is not the only new hardware acquired by byte[] this month.
 He also acquired an Intel Arc A770 16GB, and used it to track down a driver issue.
-Despite passing all of our validation tests, the Vulkan Arc driver is unable to compile the ASTC decoder used by yuzu, and yuzu unconditionally compiles it at startup.
+Despite passing all of our validation tests, the Vulkan driver is unable to compile the ASTC decoder used by yuzu, and yuzu unconditionally compiles it at startup.
 Therefore, byte[] has {{< gh-hovercard "9097" "skipped compiling it if CPU decoding for ASTC is used" >}} instead, and filed a [report to Intel for their reference](https://github.com/IGCIT/Intel-GPU-Community-Issue-Tracker-IGCIT/issues/159).
 This allows yuzu to boot games in Vulkan when using the Intel Arc Windows Vulkan drivers.